rileyjohngibbs/ICS-PA-2018-2019/README.md

 ## First Python Assignment

-Download `first_python.zip` and decompress the file.
-You should be able to do this by double-clicking the file in your finder.
+Download `first_python.zip` (click it in the file browser above, and then click "download" on the next page) and decompress the file.
+You should be able to decompress it by double-clicking the file in your finder.
 If you're feeling fancy, open a shell, change directory into the `.zip` file's directory, and run this command:

 ```
 $ unzip first_python.zip